Is disruption good for business? Yes, if it engages employees to unlock transformation!

 We examine employee led innovation in three ways:

-- First, we look at why employees are emerging as important agents of change
+- We look at why employees are emerging as important agents of change

-- Secondly, we examine the kind of ideas that are being generated in organizations that adopt ideation programs
+- We examine the kind of ideas that are being generated in organizations that adopt ideation programs and initiatives.
+(Sometimes as part of full innovation programs.)

-- Thirdly, we address the end-to-end process necessary to achieve transformation: from employee ideas to amazing outcomes.
+- We address the end-to-end process necessary to achieve transformation: from employee ideas to amazing outcomes.

 Disruption and innovation theories have ebbed and flowed over the years